Useurmind/FluxInTypescriptWithRx/docs/core/designing_stores_for_timetravel.md

 Simply speaking, when fetching stuff via `IObservableFetcher` call an action in the subscribe call.

-More completely, whenever an action is performed outside your current time travel context (your app or in case of rfluxx-routing your page) you need to capture the result with an action call which in turn updates your store state.
+More completely, whenever an action is performed outside your current time travel context (your app) you need to capture the result with an action call which in turn updates your store state.